sudha-bhargavi/myprojects/README.md

 	    }

-	    Hence when we do a get on Season 1`s  rating we get 0 value
+	    Hence when we do a GET on Season 1`s  rating we get 0 rating value

 	    "http://localhost:8080/tvSeries/tt10016348/season/1/rating"  (use Etag header If-Match = 47602)